xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-extract-and-verify-textual-patterns-in-a-test-case.md

 description: "In this tutorial, we use Katalon Recorder to extract and verify texts through pattern matching (regex)."
 ---

 In a test project, you might want to verify that the application under test (AUT) displays information in the correct pattern, such as email, phone number, or price tag pattern.
 Katalon Recorder supports this pattern matching process with several commands.
-Specifically, commands in Katalon Recorder can take patterns like regular expressions as input to verify several data types on an AUT.
+Specifically, commands in Katalon Recorder can take patterns as input to verify several data types on an AUT.

-This tutorial shows you how to extract and verify displayed text on an AUT with regular expressions.
+This tutorial shows you how to extract and verify displayed text on an AUT.
+The pattern used in our case is a *regular expression* (regex): a sequence of characters that specifies a search pattern.

 In our example, we have a scenario "extract and verify item price," which consists of these steps: